cheddar-lang/docs/structure.md

 # Structure

+The Cheddar source code is located in the `src/` directory.

+### Tokenizer

+The tokenizer has no specific folder structure.
+Terminal parsers, are generally kept in the `literals/` directory, expression non-terminals in the `parsers/`, and statements in the `states/` directory.

+### Standard Library

 The file structure of STDLIB (the standard library) is simple.
 It's located in the `src/stdlib/` directory.
 In this root directory, you'll see two files: `api.es6` and `stdlib.es6`.
 Each of these have their own uses:

  - `stdlib.es6`: This constructs the global scope (i.e. the standard library).